mattinglyjen/Final-Project/README.md

 https://www.kaggle.com/clmentbisailon/fake-and-real-news-dataset

-The process will be as follows:
+The process will be as follows:<br>

 •	Use Python to import the dataset.
 •	Perform exploratory data analysis and visualize the dataset.